Pinning-depinning transitions in two classes of discrete elastic-string models in (2+1)-dimensions: Numerical simulations and results

-Furthermore, we investigate the sensitivity of growth interface to the changes in the elastic force $F$ for (2+1)-dimensional Model \uppercase\expandafter{\romannumeral2}.
-We fix the driving force $f=3.0000$ and adjust the values of $F$ to observe the pinning-depinning transition, and the critical threshold $F_c\approx0.6000$ is obtained, which further confirms Eq. (\ref{eq19}).
-Figure \ref{fig5} shows the changes in trends of different lines by adjusting $F$, which is similar to those by adjusting $f$ in Fig. \ref{fig4}.
-By comparing the two figures, it is easy to find that the pinning-depinning transition is not only sensitive to changes in the driving force, but also to changes in the elastic force.
-And the estimated value $\delta'=0.460\pm0.005$ is the same as that of $\delta$ within the error range.
+Furthermore, we investigate the sensitivity of interface to the changes in the elastic force $F$ for the (2+1)-dimensional Model II.
+We fix the driving force $f=3.000$ and adjust the values of $F$ to observe the pinning-depinning transition, then the critical threshold $F_c\approx0.600$ is obtained, further confirming Eq. (\ref{eq21}).
+Figure \ref{fig6} illustrates the changes in trends of different lines by adjusting $F$, akin to those by adjusting $f$ depicted in Fig. \ref{fig5}.
+A comparison between these two figures reveals that the pinning-depinning transition is not only sensitive to changes in the driving force, but also to changes in the elastic force.
+And the estimated value $\delta'=0.424\pm0.004$ coincides with that of $\delta$ within the error range.

-Near $f_c$, the interface width follows power-law as Eq. (\ref{eq14}) with $\beta=0.670\pm0.005$ in the (1+1)-dimensions, and $\beta=0.527\pm0.003$ in the (2+1)-dimensions, as shown in the insets of Fig. \ref{fig6}.
-So our numerical results satisfy the relation $\beta+\delta=1$ very well.
-It has been noted that the evolving process is sensitive to adjusting the magnitude of the driving force , which helps us to calculate the velocity exponent more accurately.
-In the depinned region, we plot the saturated velocity $v$ as a function of $f-f_c$, and obtain the critical exponents $\theta=0.32\pm0.01$ for the (1+1)-dimensions and $\theta=0.41\pm0.02$ for the (2+1)-dimensions, as shown in Fig. \ref{fig6}.
-Furthermore, based on power-law scaling (\ref{eq17}), we obtain another scaling exponents $\nu=0.970\pm0.005$ for the (1+1)-dimensions and $\nu=0.90\pm0.01$ for the (2+1)-dimensions, as shown in Fig. \ref{fig7}.
-The scaling relation $\nu =\theta/\delta$ is also verified numerically.
+Near $f_c$, the interface width follows power-law as Eq. (\ref{eq14}) with $\beta=0.585\pm0.003$ in the (1+1)-dimensions, and $\beta=0.472\pm0.002$ in the (2+1)-dimensions, as shown in the insets of Fig. \ref{fig7}.
+Hence, our numerical results satisfy the relation $\beta+\delta=1$ very well.
+Figures \ref{fig3} (c) and (d) depict $C(r,t)$ in the (1+1)-dimensions and the (2+1)-dimensions for Model II.
+The corresponding exponents $\alpha$ and $z$ are presented in Table \ref{tab}, and the relation $z=\alpha/\beta$ is satisfied very well.
+It has been noted that the evolving process is sensitive to adjusting the magnitude of the driving force, which helps us to calculate the velocity exponent more accurately.
+In the depinned region, we plot the saturated velocity $v_s$ as a function of $f-f_c$, and obtain the critical exponents $\theta=0.368\pm0.003$ for the (1+1)-dimensions and $\theta=0.386\pm0.003$ for the (2+1)-dimensions, as shown in Fig. \ref{fig7}.
+Furthermore, based on power-law scaling (\ref{eq19}), we obtain another scaling exponent $\nu=0.98\pm0.03$ for the (1+1)-dimensions and $\nu=0.93\pm0.02$ for the (2+1)-dimensions, as shown in Fig. \ref{fig8}.
+The scaling relation $\nu =\theta/\delta$ is also numerically verified.